Drischdaan/HydraEngine/README.md

 </div>

 ### Introduction
 Hydra is a game engine written in C++.
-It is designed to be support multiple rendering backends, and is designed to be easy to use.
+It is designed to support multiple rendering backends and is designed to be easy to use.

 ### Features

 - **Simple**: Easy to use, easy to understand, easy to extend.
 - **Powerful**: Supports multiple rendering backends
-- **Extensible**: Supports multiple game systems, supports multiple game objects, supports multiple game states.
+- **Extensible**: Easy to add new features
 - **Open Source**: Hydra is open source, you can use Hydra in your own projects.

 ### Getting Started